-Laura Joy is Head of Education at the Roche Court Educational Trust.
-As a qualified teacher and artist-educator she has devised and delivered high quality arts education programmes for over two decades, including with the National Trust, the British Library, and Arts University Bournemouth.
+Laura Joy is a qualified teacher and artist-educator, who has devised and delivered high quality arts education programmes and projects for over 25 years, including with the National Trust, the British Library, and Arts University Bournemouth.

 Julieann Worrall Hood is Creative Education Consultant to the Roche Court Educational Trust.
 An artist educator with over twenty years experience of devising and leading projects in schools, museums, communities, theatres and art galleries, before joining the team at Roche Court, Julieann was a lecturer and subject leader on the Contemporary Arts Practice degree course at Bath Spa University.

 Creative, interdisciplinary and multi-sensory engagement with the arts can develop critical thinking and enquiry, problem solving, intellectual curiosity and self esteem and Julieann’s mission is to continue to find and create opportunities for all to take part in wonderful moments of shifted perception, insight and enjoyment of modern and contemporary art.